-Although there will at times be bullying behaviour in all schools, The Manor believes that a great deal can be done to prevent it by the following:
+The Manor believes that a great deal can be done to help prevent bullying by the following:

 - The general ethos of the school, the role models of the staff, the principles of care and thoughtfulness are central to the school and help minimise bullying. - The staff and SLT help the pupils to create an Anti-Bullying Charter, which reinforces the school's commitment to oppose bullying in all its forms and remind children of what to do if they experience or witness bullying.
-The charter is reinforced in PSHEE lessons and circle times.
+The charter is reinforced in Learning for Life (PSHEE/PSED) lessons and circle times, and is displayed around The Manor.
 The pupils' voice about bullying may also be heard through

+Learning for Life (PSHEE/PSED) lessons

-- > PSHEE/PSED lessons - Carpet times and worry boxes - Annual Anti-Bullying Week activities - > The completion of an annual questionnaire appropriate to their age - All our pupils are encouraged to tell a member of staff at once if they know that bullying is taking place. - Worry boxes play an important role in the prevention of bullying in the Prep Department of the school.
-They provide a way for pupils to share their worries with teachers and depending on the nature of the worry, with the rest of the class during PSHEE/PSED and Circle Time.
-Each form has its own worry box. - We use appropriate Assemblies to explain the school policy on bullying.
-Our PSHEE/PSED programme is structured to give pupils an awareness of their social and moral responsibilities as they progress through the school.
+Carpet times and worry boxes

+Annual Anti-Bullying Week activities

+The completion of an annual questionnaire appropriate to their age

+- All our pupils are encouraged to tell a member of staff at once if they know that bullying is taking place. - Worry boxes play an important role in the prevention of bullying in Year 3-6.
+They provide a way for pupils to share their worries with teachers and depending on the nature of the worry, with the rest of the class during Learning for Life (PSHEE/PSED) and Circle Time.
+Each form has its own worry box.

+- We use appropriate assemblies to explain the school policy on bullying.
+Our Learning for Life (PSHEE/PSED) programme is structured to give pupils an awareness of their social and moral responsibilities as they progress through the school.
 The programme is structured to enforce the message about community involvement and taking care of each other. - Other lessons, particularly RE, English and Drama, highlight the issue of bullying and reinforce this message by teaching moral and spiritual values that show bullying to be unacceptable and by developing social skills. - All reported incidents are recorded and investigated at once.
 We always monitor reported incidents.
-Bullying on the basis of protected characteristics is taken particularly seriously and we distinguish incidents of this type of bullying in our records. - We have a strong and experienced pastoral team of staff including Heads of Section and the Deputy Head Pastoral who support the Head and are trained in handling any incidents as an immediate priority, and are alert to possible signs of bullying. - Our Senior Leadership Team gives support and guidance to other staff on handling and reporting incidents, and on the follow-up work with both victims and bullies. - Staff are always on duty at times when pupils are not in class and patrol the school site, particularly areas where bullying might occur.
+Bullying on the basis of protected characteristics is taken particularly seriously and we distinguish incidents of this type of bullying in our records. - Heads of Section and the Deputy Head Pastoral support the Head and are trained in handling any incidents as an immediate priority, and are alert to possible signs of bullying. - Our Senior Leadership Team gives support and guidance to other staff on handling and reporting incidents, and on the follow-up work with both victims and bullies. - Staff are always on duty at times when pupils are not in class and patrol the school site, particularly areas where bullying might occur.
 They are trained to be alert to inappropriate language or behaviour. - Our First Aid Room displays advice on where pupils can seek help, including details for contacting Childline.
 This advice can also be found in other areas around the school and on the school website. - We reserve the right to investigate incidents that take place outside school hours, on school visits and trips and that occur in the vicinity of the school, involving our pupils. - We welcome feedback from parents and guardians on the effectiveness of our preventative measures.